Stormwater

 The City’s Stormwater Management Manual (SWMM) provides guidance and standards for the placement, design, and maintenance of structures used to control runoff, reduce flooding, and prevent pollution from contaminating our local waterways.
 The manual applies to stormwater management design for public and private development and redevelopment within the City of Lake Oswego.

 The City has updated the manual based on stakeholder feedback and revised DEQ water quality requirements.
-The 2025 draft manual is available for public comment from April 23 through May 14.
+The 2025 draft manual was available for public comment from April 30 to May 30.

 Did you know, in collaboration with the Preservation Society, the City built and maintains a native habitat garden at the Iron Worker's Cottage on Wilbur Street?
 Landscaping with native plants helps use less water and provides shelter and food for native wildlife.
 Stop by anytime to visit the garden!